alttch/eva3/doc/iac.rst

 .. note::

-    To allow deployment, SFA must have child controllers connected in management mode (controller master key should be set).
+    To allow deployment, SFA must have child controllers connected in management mode (connected controllers master keys should be set).
 Also, cloud manager feature should be enabled in SFA configuration file.

 .. contents::